dnakhooda/FeesApp/README.md

 <h1>💵 Fees App 💵</h1>

-<p>Fees App is an Android application designed to help users calculate expenses, find ways to save money, and plan for the future.
-This app was made for my father as part of a High School Computer Science project.</p>
+Fees App is an Android application designed to help users calculate expenses, find ways to save money, and plan for the future.
+This app was made for my father as part of a High School Computer Science project

 <h2>Screenshots 📸</h2>